A comprehensive overview of SWIFT

 History of SWIFT

-SWIFT was founded in Brussels, Belgium in 1973 as a cooperative society comprising a number of international banks.
+The SWIFT messaging system was founded in Brussels, Belgium in 1973 as a cooperative society comprising a number of international banks.
 From its humble beginnings, SWIFT has seen tremendous growth and innovation, with various messaging services being introduced and its network expanding to include banks from all around the world.

-In the 1980s, the organisation implemented a number of standardisation initiatives, such as the SWIFT Code, which is now utilised as the standard format for identifying banks and financial institutions globally.
+In the 1980s, the organisation implemented a number of standardisation initiatives, such as the SWIFT Codes, which are now utilised as the standard format for identifying banks and financial institutions globally.

-The 1990s and 2000s saw SWIFT expand its services and offerings even further, with the introduction of compliance services like sanctions screening and anti-money laundering.
+The 1990s and 2000s saw the SWIFT network expand its services and offerings even further, with the introduction of compliance services like sanctions screening and anti-money laundering.

 The services offered by SWIFT